 The CPD Blog is intended to stimulate dialog among scholars and practitioners from around the world in the public diplomacy sphere.
 The opinions represented here are the authors' own and do not necessarily reflect CPD's views.

 LONDON ––Iran’s planned new post-modern embassy is stirring debate here, both for its design and for its location in an historic preservation area.

 London is host to a number of post-modern buildings, many of them once or still controversial, including the now iconic “pickle” office tower.
-But the Iranian embassy is to be built in the Queens Gate Conservation Area, five yards from historic St. Augustine’s Church
+But the Iranian embassy is to be built in the Queens Gate Conservation Area, five yards from historic St. Augustine’s Church, stirring protests.

 The local council promises “further public consultation” after “revised drawings” are provided by Iran.